jastuccio/astucc.io-2021-nextjs-blog/README.md

 ## TODO:

+- convert to TypeScript
+- add Sanitize.css
+- import dev.to posts
+- set up prettier/eslint
+- Add category tags
 - find secrets, "porcess.env.###" and add them to a .env file
 - favicon? ❌
 - point astucc.io to this new blog site

+## Done:

 - deploy staging on Netlify ✅

-## Done: